awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-examples.md

 ### IAM log examples<a name="cloudtrail-log-file-examples-iam"></a>

-AWS Identity and Access Management \(IAM\) is a web service that enables AWS customers to manage users and user permissions\.
-With IAM, you can manage users, security credentials such as access keys, and permissions that control which AWS resources users can access\.
+AWS Identity and Access Management \(IAM\) is a web service that helps you securely control access to AWS resources\.
+With IAM, you can centrally manage permissions that control which AWS resources users can access\.
+You use IAM to control who is authenticated \(signed in\) and authorized \(has permissions\) to use resources\.
 For more information, see the [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.

 The following example shows that the IAM user Alice used the AWS CLI to call the `CreateUser` action to create a new user named Bob\.